javaarchive/rhythm-game-things/JOURNAL.md

 ---
-title: "untitled rhythm game input thing"
+title: "untitled rhythm game dpad input thing"
 author: "smashmaster0045"
 description: "naming things is hard, but this is to play certain games similar to ITG and StepMania"
 created_at: "2025-05-26"